mcclellandj/stem-jobs-salary-prediction/README.md

 ### Results/findings

-- The best model was a Gradient Boosted Trees regressor model which explained 64% of the variance and had a high RMSE
+- The best model was a Gradient Boosted Trees (GBT) regressor model which explained 64% of the variance and had a high RMSE
-- Re-running the model over various numbers of features (10, 20, 30,...) using feature importance rankings and tuning the hyperparameters of each using grid search and Spark ML CrossValidator increased the explained variance by 0.5 percentage points
+- To improve the model tried re-training the GBT regressor over various numbers of features (10, 20, 30,...) using feature importance rankings and tuning the hyperparameters of each using grid search and Spark ML CrossValidator.
+This increased the explained variance by 0.5 percentage points
 - The top features in terms of feature importance were generally intuitive.
 For example 'years of experience', 'years at company', job titles involving 'software engineering', place of work being 'Google', tag of 'AI/ML', holding a 'PhD' are all significant drivers of higher remuneration.
 However, a counter intuitive finding was the work 'location' outside of California having a higher feature ranking than 'location' of California.
 The features of 'race' and 'gender' are quite low in the feature importance rankings.